Multi-objective optimization via equivariant deep hypervolume approximation: Reproducibility Statement

 \section{Reproducibility Statement}

-We are in the process of releasing code, models and datasets for the current work.
-Where applicable, we have run experiments multiple times with different random seeds and have stated mean and standard error of the results.
+Code, models, and datasets used in this work can be found at: \url{https://github.com/Jimbo994/deephv-iclr}.
+Where applicable, we have run experiments multiple times with different random seeds and have stated the mean and standard error of the results.
 In addition, we have described important implementation and experimental details in either the main body of the text or the Appendix.